-Based on current assumptions and subject to continued implementation of the Corporate Relocation Plan as planned, the Company estimates that it will incur approximately \$25 million in cash costs in connection with the exit of the Torrance facility consisting of \$14 million in employee retention and separation benefits, \$4 million in facility-related costs and \$7 million in other related costs.
-Expenses related to the Corporate Relocation Plan in the three months ended September 30, 2015 consisted of \$3.6 million in employee retention, relocation and separation benefits, \$0.7 million in facility-related costs including lease of temporary office space, costs associated with the move of the Company's headquarters, and expenses associated with production transition and relocation of certain distribution centers, and \$1.1 million in other related costs including travel, legal, consulting, dedicated project management and other professional services.
-Facility-related costs in the three months ended September 30, 2015 also included \$0.3 million in non-cash depreciation expense associated with the Torrance production facility resulting from the consolidation of coffee production operations with the Houston and Portland production facilities.
+Based on current assumptions and subject to continued implementation of the Corporate Relocation Plan as planned, the Company estimates that it will incur approximately \$27 million in cash costs consisting of \$16 million in employee retention and separation benefits, \$5 million in facility-related costs and \$6 million in other related costs.
+The estimated employee-related costs include an additional \$1.5 million in employee retention and separation benefits relating to the replacement of the Company's long-haul fleet operations with 3PL and the extension of retention and separation benefits to certain employees impacted by the Corporate Relocation Plan.

+Expenses related to the Corporate Relocation Plan in the three months ended December 31, 2015 consisted of \$3.0 million in employee retention and separation benefits, \$0.9 million in facility-related costs including lease of temporary office space, costs associated with the move of the Company's headquarters, and expenses associated with production transition and relocation of certain distribution centers, and \$1.3 million in other related costs including travel, legal, consulting and other professional services.
+Facility-related costs in the three months ended December 31, 2015 also included \$0.3 million in non-cash depreciation expense associated with the Torrance production facility resulting from the consolidation of coffee production operations with the Houston and Portland production facilities.